venturec/SalesforceMetadataCSharp/Readme.txt

+NOTES:
+I have built this on the fly as needed and have not implemented a lot of asynchronous processes (I know).
+This is something I'm going to be working on and will enhance the forms to utilize asynchronous processes during long retrievals allowing the use of the app while tasks are running in the background.

 /************ Setting up the security structure, selecting your default Metadata folders to be selected and encrypting the credentials to be stored on your machine ************/

 The SalesforceMetadata application uses AES-2048 encryption to encrypt the user settings file and requires: